NJ Home Renovation Timeline: How Long Does Each Project Take? (2026) — featured image

 Here's what NJ homeowners should expect for every major renovation type in 2026.

-The Universal Timeline Formula
+The Universal Timeline Formula#

 Every renovation project follows the same basic phases:

-1. Planning and Design (1-4 weeks) — Measurements, design decisions, material selections, engineering if needed
+1. 1Planning and Design (1-4 weeks) — Measurements, design decisions, material selections, engineering if needed

-2. Permitting (1-4 weeks) — Filing applications and waiting for municipal approval
+2. 2Permitting (1-4 weeks) — Filing applications and waiting for municipal approval

-3. Material Lead Times (0-8 weeks) — Ordering and receiving materials, especially custom items
+3. 3Material Lead Times (0-8 weeks) — Ordering and receiving materials, especially custom items

-4. Construction (varies by project) — The actual hands-on building work
+4. 4Construction (varies by project) — The actual hands-on building work

-5. Inspections and Punch List (1-2 weeks) — Municipal inspections and final detail work
+5. 5Inspections and Punch List (1-2 weeks) — Municipal inspections and final detail work

 The construction phase gets all the attention, but planning, permitting, and material lead times often take longer than the actual build.
 NJ permit processing in particular can add significant time.

-NJ Permit Processing Times
+NJ Permit Processing Times#

 Every municipality in New Jersey has its own building department with different staffing levels, review processes, and turnaround times.
 Here's what to expect in Mercer County: